CosmicBagel/mana-shock/game.md

   staff, not an incomprehensible labyrinth (or at least it once had a large staff)

+- Stats
+  - Stat values: crippled, inept, capable, excellent, god-like
+  - Strength
+  - Intelligence
+  - Mana capacity
+  - Constitution (health)
+  - Endurance
+  - Mental durability
+  - Speed
+  - Dexterity
+  - At the start of the game the player pick 2 to be 'capable' at, all other stats are 'inept'
+  - Most likely what these stats are, and what they do will change a lot
   - Player does have 'stats' but they're not numbers that go up forever, rather each stat has five tiers (crippled, inept, capable, excellent, god-like)
   - Without magic augmentation it is not possible to achieve a god-like stat, and even then the effects are usually temporary
   - Most of the character's stats will be inept, with a few chosen stats